How to Make Perfect Frosting

 - For safety, frostings containing raw eggs should be heated to kill any bacteria.

-- Frostings containing egg whites should be whipped in an oil-free environment.
-Any oil on utensils or in the mixing bowl will prevent the egg whites from whipping into peaks.
+- Frostings containing egg whites, such as Seven Minute Frosting, should be whipped in an oil-free environment.
+Any oil on utensils, mixing bowls or top of double boiler, will prevent the egg whites from whipping into peaks.

-- You must refrigerate a cake prepared with perishable frosting.
+- You must refrigerate a cake prepared with perishable frosting, such as whipped cream.

 - Cakes with frostings are best stored in airtight containers such as cake domes.